Datavault-UK/automate-dv/CONTRIBUTING.md

 Create a post with as much detail as possible; We'll be happy to reply and work with you.

 ## Pull requests
-If you've developed something which we can add via a pull request, we'd prefer that you submit an issue first so that we can discuss the changes.
+If you've developed something which we can add via a pull request, we're more than happy to consider it, but we'd like to discuss the changes first.